ABAP-Logger/ABAP-Logger/README.md

 ## Installation

+1. Create the Subobject "LOGGER" for Object "ABAPUNIT" in transaction code SLG0.
-Either copy-paste the source code and unit tests into your system, or use SAPLink to import the slinky file.
+2. Either copy-paste the source code and unit tests into your system, or use SAPLink to import the slinky file.

 ## Contributing